microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 <br/>

->**Setting Azure Devops Project:** before to start to execute the pipelines and execute the git workflow, it is necessary to create the environments in Azure Devops for the IaC and Databricks environments.
+>**Setting Azure Devops Project:** before starting to execute the pipelines and the git workflow, it is necessary to create environments in Azure Devops for the IaC and Databricks environments.
+Environments can be created inside the Pipelines menu of Azure DevOps.

 ![](./media/environments-qa-prod.PNG)

->**Note**: Create Environments to `qa`, `prod`, `databricks-qa` and `databricks-prod` in Azure Devops before to make any Pull Request (PR).
+>**Note**: Create Environments for `dev`, `qa`, `prod`, `databricks-dev`, `databricks-qa` and `databricks-prod` in Azure Devops before making any Pull Request (PR).

 ![](./media/environments.PNG)

 ### **Task 3: Git workflow**

+Version control has a general workflow that most developers use when writing code and sharing it with the team.

+These steps are:

+1. Get a local copy of code if they don't have one yet.
+2. Make changes to code to fix bugs or add new features.
+3. Once the code is ready, make it available for review by your team.
+4. Once the code is reviewed, merge it into the team's shared codebase.

 <br/>

 #### **Infrastructure as code**

+On this lab, we've used the following git workflow for promoting IaC code to production.

 ![Git workflow](./media/91-git-workflow.png)